 Stonehill Undergraduate Research Experience (SURE)

-The Stonehill Undergraduate Research Experience (SURE) program is an opportunity for students in the Classes of 2025, 2026 and 2027 with an overall GPA of 2.00 or higher to perform significant, publishable research under the guidance of and in collaboration with an experienced faculty mentor.
+The Stonehill Undergraduate Research Experience (SURE) program is an opportunity for students to perform significant, publishable research under the guidance of and in collaboration with an experienced faculty mentor.

 Student Researchers Explore Power of Artificial Intelligence